MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_fOcsPersister** - Flag indicating that the app is using collaboration service to save the document.

-- **Data_fOperationCancelled** - Flag indicating that the save operation is cancelled
+- **Data_fOperationCancelled** - Flag indicating that the save operation is canceled

 - **Data_fSaveAs** - Flag indicating that the save operation is a SaveAs